We are looking forward to welcoming you to Wolfson College.

 - Attend Matriculation Ceremony

-The following events are compulsory and will get you ready for college life:
+You must also attend the follwing events to get you ready for college life:

 - President's Welcome and College Induction Meeting